5 Survival stories that were made into movies

 Hugh Glass – The Revenant

 Leonardo DiCaprio takes on the role of one of the toughest explorers of all time, Hugh Glass.
 After joining a party to explore an uncharted region of land, Glass found himself face to face with an angry and very large bear.
-When hunting game in the woods he startled a grizzly bear who attacked him, and even though him and his companions managed to kill it, Glass was so badly injured they left him for dead.
-They draped the bear skin over him and left him to die of his wounds, but after waking up with a bust leg and covered in open cuts he still managed to travel alone almost 200 miles.
+When hunting game in the woods he startled a grizzly bear who attacked him, and even though he and his companions managed to kill it, Glass was so badly injured they left him for dead.
+They draped the bearskin over him and left him to die of his wounds, but after waking up with a bust leg and covered in open cuts he still managed to travel alone almost 200 miles.

 Sławomir Rawicz – The way back